 A good tester should have good technical expertise and it is not limited to just Test Automation, Performance Testing, and Security testing professionals.
 Those who are working on a black box or functional testing also must possess good technical skills.

-Database knowledge is just one of the skills, if you have knowledge of APIs, Client-Server architecture, Networking, etc or any other technical skill, you will have an edge over others.
+Database knowledge is just one of the skills.
+If you have knowledge of automation tools like Selenium, an understanding of APIs, Client-Server architecture, networking, etc, or any other technical skill, you will have an edge over others.